boazbk/tcs/lec_08_uncomputability.md

 The uncomputability of the Halting problem turns out to be a special case of a much more general phenomenon.
 Namely, that _we cannot certify semantic properties of general purpose programs_.
-"Semantic properties" mean properties of the function that the program computes, as opposed to properties that depend on the particular syntax.
+"Semantic properties" mean properties of the _function_ that the program computes, as opposed to properties that depend on the particular syntax.

-For example, we can easily check whether or not  a given C program contains no comments, or whether all function names begin with an upper case letter.
+An example for a _semantic property_  of a program $P$ is  the property that whenever $P$ is given an input string with an even number of $1$'s, it outputs $0$.
-As we've seen, we cannot check whether a given program enters into an infinite loop or not.
+Another example is the property that $P$ will always halt whenever the input ends with a $1$.

-But we could still hope to check some other properties of the program.
+In contrast, the property that a C program contains a comment before every function declaration is not a semantic property, since it depends on the actual source code as opposed to the input/output relation.

-For example, we could hope to certify that a given  program $M$ correctly computes the multiplication operation, or that no matter what input the program is provided with, it will never reveal some confidential information.
+Checking semantic properties of programs is of great interest, as it corresponds to checking whether a program conforms to a specification.
-Alas it turns out that the task of checking that a given program conforms with such a specification is uncomputable.
+Alas it turns out that such properties are in general _uncomputable_.
 We start by proving a simple generalization of the Halting problem:

 > # {.theorem title="Halting without input" #haltonzero-thm}
-Let $HALTONZERO:\{0,1\}^* \rightarrow\{0,1\}$ be the function that on input $P\in \{0,1\}^*$, maps $P$ to $1$ if and only if the NAND-TM program represented by $P$ halts when supplied the single bit $0$ as input.
+Let $HALTONZERO:\{0,1\}^* \rightarrow\{0,1\}$ be the function that on input $M\in \{0,1\}^*$, $HALTONZERO(M)=1$ if and only if the Turing machine represented by $M$ halts when supplied the single bit $0$ as input.
 Then $HALTONZERO$ is uncomputable.

 > # { .pause }